What is a Bank Performance Guarantee?

 Get a Bank Performance Guarantee Bond

 A bank performance guarantee is another name for a surety bond known as a performance bond.
-A performance bond is a type of surety bond that is provided during a contract situation to allow a party to have assurance that another party will perform according to the terms of the agreement.
+This is a type of surety bond that is provided during a contract situation to allow a party to have assurance that another party will perform according to the terms of the agreement.
 The Miller Act requires a performance bond for all federal jobs and many states have passed similar acts (sometimes referred to as Little Miller Acts).

 One thing that can be different about a bank performance guarantee is that in international bonding, these can refer to financial guarantees.
 Although they are still typically titled as "Performance Bonds" they tend to act like a financial guarantee.